zilishen/documentation/content/nim/deploy/docker/deploy-nginx-instance-manager-docker.md

 - Instance counting
 - Small-scale environments (20 instances or fewer)

+{{< call-out "important" "This Docker option only works for Instance Manager 2.17" "fa-solid fa-triangle-exclamation" >}}
+Please use the Docker Compose option for Instance Manager 2.18 or later.
+{{</call-out>}}

+Note: This option only works for Instance Manager 2,18.

 By the end of this guide, you'll be able to:

 - Perform a quick test without persistent storage.